czhangy/UCLA-Core/Upper-Divs/CS-M151B/notes.md

       - Alignment of memory operands
         - Memory access takes only one cycle
   - Pipeline Principles
-    - All instructions that share a pipeline must hav e the same stages in the same order
+    - All instructions that share a pipeline must have the same stages in the same order
       - Therefore, `add` does nothing during the `MEM` stage
       - `sw` does nothing during the `WB` stage
     - All intermediate values must be latched each cycle